Elliott Wave Trade Ideas Performance Update

 |

-Although the single currency rebounded to 123.73 early last week, the subsequent selloff from there dampened our bullish view, our long position entered at 122.50 was stopped at 121.90 and price even fell below 121.00 level today.
+We sold euro against yen at 121.65, however, the rebound from 120.54 turned out to be stronger than expected, the position was stopped at 122.25 and price rose to as high as 122.95 before retreating.
+We then entered a long position at 121.85 and the position is still holding at the moment.

+A short position was entered in USD/CAD at 1.3190 but we under-estimated the strength of the rebound from last week's low of 1.3019, the position was stopped at 1.3250 and the pair rose to 1.3388 before easing.

-In short, only 1 position was entered last week with total loss of 60 points and the position is stated below.
+In short, 3 positions were entered last week with total loss of 120 points and the positions are listed below.

 | AUD EUR/JPY EUR/GBP CAD